VanshT01/VanshT01/README.md

 - 👋 Hi, I’m @VanshT01
-- 👀 I’m interested in programming, cooking, gaming, robotics, and procrastination.
+- 👀 I’m interested in programming, cooking, gaming, and robotics.
 - 🌱 I’m currently a sophomore in Computer Science at the University of Massachusetts, Amherst.
 💞️ I’m looking to collaborate on projects related to game and web development and data science.
 - 📫 How to reach me: Mail me on talrejavansh@gmail.com.